Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 “But you have come to Mount Zion.”
 Notice the tense of the verb, “you have come.”
 This agrees with the following statement:

 Since, then, you have been raised with Christ, set your hearts on things above, where Christ is seated at the right hand of God.
 Set your minds on things above, not on earthly things.
 For you died, and your life is now hidden with Christ in God.
 (Colossians 3:1-3)

 I honestly believe we do not emphasize enough the fact that the spirit of the true Christian already is with Christ at the right hand of God.

-To grasp the true import of this fact we must realize that Heaven is not far off in another galaxy somewhere.
+To grasp the true importance of this fact, we must realize that Heaven is not far off in another galaxy somewhere.
 The spirit world is all around us.
-If our eyes were opened we could see that we already are in the new Jerusalem, that is, if we are abiding in Christ.
+If our eyes were opened, we could see that we already are in the new Jerusalem, that is, if we are abiding in Christ.

 Our spirit is now in Mount Zion.
 Because on earth we are surrounded with the temptations of the flesh, we must keep our attention fixed on our spiritual environment.
 For myself, I pray continually that God will keep my heart focused on things above, on the heavenly city.
 You and I are there now if we are living in Christ as we ought.

 We “died” means that our natural life on the earth is not to be regarded as our true life.
 Our true life is the Life of Christ by which we are to live.
 God helps us each day by crucifying some aspect of our self-life so that the resurrection Life of the Lord might take its place.